 The Best Essential Oils for Headache Relief

 Peppermint: “Peppermint oil is great at relieving tension headaches, as it has a cooling effect that will inhibit muscle contractions in the head while also stimulating blood flow to the area," says Josh Axe, D.N.M., D.C., C.N.S., a certified doctor of natural medicine, chiropractor and a clinical nutritionist.
-In fact, peppermint's cooling properties come from menthol, the same compound that is included in many over-the-counter topical products used in the treatment of headaches.
+In fact, peppermint's cooling properties come from menthol, the same compound that is included in many over-the-counter topical products.
 4